What is the experience section of a resume?

 - Purpose/What – what was the purpose of your action, your responsibility, your assignment, project, etc.?

-- Result/Why – what was the result of your action, what did you accomplish?
+- Result/Why – what was the result of your action, and what did you accomplish?

 Use the following questions to help analyze your experiences